auspatious/cloud-native-geospatial-eo-workshop/README.md

 ### Tutorial PDF

-Along with a completed notebook, we provide a [step-by-step PDF document](https://drive.google.com/file/d/1phRVjQPga80dylDcYZvL0UqGnWyIxENA/view?usp=sharing).
+Along with a completed notebook, we provide a [step-by-step PDF document](https://drive.google.com/file/d/1dmUZ8ZDKVuPLrgETfBRwIkzupyYkFmk3/view?usp=sharing).
-This was used to run the tutorial at the 2024 AEO Forum.
+This was used to run the tutorial at the 2024 FOSS4G in Belem.

 ### Start the Codespace